Tannaka duality over ring spectra: Neutral Tannaka duality for -categories

-Let $\TGer^{\tau}(R)$ denote the $\infty$-category of neutral $\tau$-$R$-Tannakian gerbe's.
-We have a natural inclusion $\TGer^{\tau}(R)\subseteq\Ger^{\tau}(R)$.
 We now state the Tannaka duality theorem for $\infty$-categories in the neutral setting.
 Note that we have a weaker statement in positive case owing to the fact that the positive topology is not subcanonical.

 \begin{thm}[Neutral $\infty$-Tannaka duality] Let $\tau$ be a subcanonical topology.
 Then the map